 How to make air fryer donut holes:

 Making these pumpkin spice donut holes is so easy!
-Start by mixing together flour, brown sugar, baking powder, baking soda, pumpkin puree, warm spices, butter, eggs, and milk into a soft dough.
+Start by mixing together flour, coconut suagr, baking powder, pumpkin puree, warm spices, eggs, and milk into a soft dough.

 The dough should be very soft, but still firm enough to easily roll into balls.
 If you need to, add more flour one tablespoon at a time until the dough is easy to work with.
 If your house is very warm, you can also pop the dough into the refrigerator for 15 minutes to help it firm up.